Ironman-007/ResEnv-showcase-video-looper/README.md

 # ResEnv-showcase-video-looper

 1. connect the Raspberry Pi zero with the display with FPC HDMI cable and a Micro USB to Micro USB cable;
-2. Use the img Raspberry Pi OS Lite (Legacy): https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-legacy for raspberry pi (the Lite one without graphic interface is enough)
+2. Use the img Raspberry Pi OS Lite (Legacy): https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-legacy for raspberry pi (the Lite version, the one with graphic interface will causse the RPi over ehat and crash)
 3. Set up the Pi WiFi connection by command $ raspi-config -> Network -> SSID -> password;
 4. Set up resolution by command $ raspi-config -> display configuration -> resolution;
 5. checking the hostname of the Pi: hostname -I